 Opening Hours: Wednesday to Friday: 8:00am – 3:00pm; Saturday & Sunday: 8:30am – 4:00pm

-Some more of the best vegetarian restaurants in Melbourne:
+Some more top vegetarian restaurants in Melbourne:

 - Marvellous meat-free Mexican fare